Scottish-Tech-Army/soundscape-backend/docs/infradeploy.md

 ## Adding DNS zones and endpoints

-In order to add the shared DNS zones and corresponding endpoints in Front Door, you should do the following, for each of the relevant zones (`tst` and `prd2`, which here we will denote as `ZONE`).
+In order to add the shared DNS zones and corresponding endpoints in Front Door, you should do the following, for each of the relevant zones, which here we will denote as `ZONE` in the instructions.
+There are four relevant zones.

+- `prd2` is for live iOS traffic

+- `tst` is for test iOS traffic

+- `photon` is for live photon search server traffic

+- `photontst` is for live photon search server traffic

+To deploy and configure them, follow the following process.

 -  Source the config file.

     ~~~bash
     . config/shared-cfg.sh